Tower of London

 Last Updated on February 21, 2024 by Suzy

-Things to do at Tower of London review
+Things to do at the Tower of London review

-You can walk the battlements and I recommend stopping by the Royal beasts exhibition.
-Who knew that animals such as elephants, polar bears, monkeys and more once lived at the Tower of London!?
+You can walk the battlements and I recommend stopping by the Royal Beasts exhibition.
+Who knew that animals, such as elephants, polar bears, monkeys and more once lived at the Tower of London!?
 You can even see the crown jewels.
-In the White tower, you will find lots more exhibitions including the 350-year-old exhibition the Line of Kings.
+In the White Tower, you will find many more exhibitions, including the 350-year-old Line of Kings exhibition.